-In order to be offered a place in master's (second cycle or graduate) courses and programmes, you must first meet certain general and specific entry requirements.
+In order to be offered a place in master's (second cycle or graduate) courses and programmes taught in English, you must first meet certain general and specific entry requirements.

 General entry requirements